 Being off the job due to a work-related injury is difficult on all levels: physical, emotional, and financial.
 The only thing that’s worse is when your acute injury turns into an ongoing pain problem that’s not relieved with conventional medicine.
-The doctors at Pain Institute of Southern Arizona have years of experience providing highly-specialized interventional pain treatments that effectively alleviate your pain when other options fail.
-To learn more about treatment for work-related injuries, call one of the offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, or request an appointment online.
+The Pain Institute of Southern Arizona in Tucson, Oro Valley, or Green Valley, Arizona, has years of experience providing highly specialized interventional pain treatments that effectively alleviate your pain when other options fail.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+To learn more, call or schedule an appointment online.

 A work-related injury includes any health problem that occurs on the job.
 You need to establish a connection between the injury or illness and your job.
 Otherwise, many different types of health problems are included in the definition of a work-related injury.